kdjernaes/Python_WeMo_price_dependent_control/README.md

 Implementation:
 How to run as a Windows Task Scheduler task
-1. Update "main.py" with the IP-adress of the WeMo switch within your network.
+1. Update "main.py": add IP-adress (line 13) of the WeMo switch within your network.
+2. Update "main.py": determine the amount of hours (Top_X_cheapest_Hr) which the WeMo switch minimum must run during the day (line 75) - the program will select the cheapest time of day to run the WeMo switch.
-2. Publish "Main.py"
+3. Publish "Main.py"
-3. Run "Main.py" each hour (ex.
+4. Run "Main.py" each hour (ex.
 14:00:30) through Windows Task Scheduler.
 Remember to tell WTS to repeat the task each hour (indefinitely).